 Yes, a UTI must be generated, shared and paired (to the extent possible) with other entities in a timely manner for all relevant entities to comply with their reporting deadlines, pursuant to the reporting requirements of Hong Kong or other jurisdictions.
 To facilitate the timely identification of the entity generating the UTI, we encourage the entity responsible for generating the UTI (which may or may not be a reporting entity) to inform its counterparties or clients whether it will generate a UTI or delegate another party to generate a UTI.
-Where a reporting entity is responsible for generating the UTI in a timely manner to any entity who requests for the UTI to comply with relevant reporting requirements.
+Where a reporting entity is responsible for generating the UTI, it should make reasonable efforts to provide UTI in a timely manner to any entity who requests for the UTI to comply with relevant reporting requirements.
 We expect reporting entities to establish internal policies and/or procedures to provide the UTI in a timely manner.